chris-townsend/project-two/README.md

 ![Send email button](./assets/images/readme-images/send-email-button.webp)

-On hover of the send-email button, it turn's green to give feedback to the user and shows interativity.
+On hover of the send-email button, it turns green to give feedback to the user and shows interactivity.
 ![Contact form requirements](./assets/images/readme-images/required-form-modal.webp)

 The contact form will pop up with a *required* warning box if the form has not been filled out correctly.
 It requires a name and email address for the form to be accepted.

 ![Success alert Email sent](./assets/images/readme-images/success-email-sent.webp)

-Upon successful completion of the form, the form has been set up to be recieved via [Email.JS](https://www.emailjs.com/).
+Upon successful completion of the form, the form has been set up to be received via [Email.JS](https://www.emailjs.com/).
 This was made possible by following the steps below:

  - I first created an account with [Email.JS](https://www.emailjs.com/).

  - Next I set up an email service to link to my Email.js account.

- - Add a new email template and create three Id's which will correspond to your javascript function, one for name, email_id and message.
+ - Add a new email template and create three Ids which will correspond to your JavaScript function, one for name, email_id and message.

  - Copy the Email.js SDK into the head of your HTML file and add your personal public key to the emailjs.init parameter - It must be placed here to work.